valarnet/valarnet-blog/posts/20230126-ospf-distribute-list.md

 3.3.3.3           1   FULL/BDR        00:00:34    10.1.23.3       GigabitEthernet0/0
 ```

-By default, OSPF uses ECMP: If two routes with the same SPF cost are available, noth are installed and earry traffic load equally.
+By default, OSPF uses ECMP.
+If two routes with the same SPF cost are available, both are installed and carry traffic load equally.

 With this basic setup, traffic from R4's loopback to R3's loopback will follow path both via R1 10.1.14.1 next hop and R2 10.1.24.2 next hop.